 “The south west always seems to me to be a very creative and inspirational place to live and work,” Morris says.
 “I know a lot of musicians who have moved there.
 There seems to be a lot of great places to create and play music.
 Maybe it’s the air to cider ratio that’s partially responsible for this.”

 New Order have also recorded several albums at Peter Gabriel’s Real World studio in Box, outside Bath.
 Their first visit was in 1988, to complete the notoriously hedonistic sessions for their ecstasy-fuelled rave-pop classic, Technique.
 “Real World is an absolutely fantastic studio,” Morris nods, “one of the best we’ve ever been in.
 It has state of the art gear, a great atmosphere and the location is beautiful.
 It has the only control room in the world that affords good views of sedately swimming ducks.
 It is also quite a good place to have an all-night end-of-album party/rave, but that’s another story… one that is still talked of in hushed tones by the residents of Box village.”

-Seeing New Order live in 2019 is a very different prospect to catching them during their volatile 1980s heyday as figureheads of the legendary Manchester record label Factory
+Seeing New Order live now is a very different prospect to catching them during their volatile 1980s heyday as figureheads of the legendary Manchester record label Factory

 “Oh god, that was hilarious,” recalls Gillian Gilbert, New Order’s chief keyboard player and wife of Morris.
 “He always said, ‘I didn’t want to be the singer!’
 He used to say that a lot.
 So he used to get completely drunk, out of nerves really.”

 “It was amazing that we survived,” Sumner admits, “because I was a pretty crap singer at the time.
 It was total chaos live.
 I was more interested in getting drunk than doing gigs.
 And we didn’t have any money.”